theolivenbaum/resin/README.md

 ![query](/docs/delete.png)

 ### Merge and truncate
 Multiple simultaneous writes are allowed.
-When they happen the index forks into two or more branches.
+When they happen instead of appending to the main log the index forks into two or more branches.

 Querying is performed over multiple branches but takes a hit performance wise when there are many.

+A new segment is a minor or no performance hit.

-Issuing multiple merge operatons on a directory will lead to forks becoming merged (in order according to their wall-clock timestamp) and then segments becoming truncated.
+Issuing multiple merge operations on a directory will lead to forks becoming merged (in order according to their wall-clock timestamp) and then segments becoming truncated.
 A truncate operation wipes away unusable data leading to increased querying performance and a smaller disk foot-print.

-Merging two forks or writing to an existing index leads to a defragmented but still segmented index.
+Merging two forks leads to a defragmented but segmented index.

+Writing to a store uncompeted yields a segmented index.

 Merging a single segmented index results in a unisegmented index.

-Attempting to merge a unisegmented index does not generate a result.
+Attempting to merge a unisegmented index does nothing.

 ### Rewrite to compress/deflate
 If you changed your mind regarding your compression strategy, issue a merge operation on a segmented or unisegmented index specifying the preferred compression rate to rewrite the store.